demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

-Microsoft Defender XDR is a unified pre- and post-breach enterprise defense suite that natively coordinates detection, prevention, investigation, and response across endpoints, identities, email, and applications to provide integrated protection against sophisticated attacks.
+Microsoft 365 Defender is a unified pre- and post-breach enterprise defense suite that natively coordinates detection, prevention, investigation, and response across endpoints, identities, email, and applications to provide integrated protection against sophisticated attacks.

 ## Authentication Using the Device Code Flow
-Use the [device code flow](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#device-code-flow) to link Microsoft Defender XDR with Cortex XSOAR.
+Use the [device code flow](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#device-code-flow) to link Microsoft 365 Defender with Cortex XSOAR.

-To connect to the Microsoft Defender XDR:
+To connect to the Microsoft 365 Defender:
 1. Fill in the required parameters.
 2. Run the ***!microsoft-365-defender-auth-start*** command.
 3. Follow the instructions that appear.